 Host Steve Curwood talks with Colin Dowes, owner of Sprayonmud, a new product used to give the impression that your 4X4 has been off-road.

-CURWOOD: Many things in life that used to be free seem to cost money these days.
+CURWOOD: Yeah, let’s face it, there are many things in life that used to be free seem to cost money these days.
 There’s a brisk business in bottled water, oxygen bars are springing up in cities, and now you can buy a can of mud to spray on your vehicle.
-Colin Dowse is the owner of Sprayonmud in Shrewsbury, England and he joins us.
-Hello there, sir.
+That’s right, Colin Dowse is the owner of Sprayonmud in Shrewsbury, England and he joins us now.
+Hello, sir!

 DOWSE: Hi there.